marti1125/aerogear-apachecordova-helloworld/README.md

-Create an app with Apache Cordova 3.4.0
+Create an app with Apache Cordova 3.4.0 (in progress)
 =======================================

 ###Setup Apache Cordova in Windows